 This indicator tracks the tick index on the NYSE and compares the number of stocks that are rising to the number of stocks that are falling on the New York Stock Exchange.
 The index measures stocks making an uptick and subtracts stocks making a down tick.
 This is useful in day trading to identify tape momentum and identifying program trading buy and sell programs.

 As the name indicates, the RSI Buy and Sell signals that we use on the Art of Chart are being included as an indicator.
-This is in development and will be in Beta testing in the coming weeks and is part of the subscription to The Art of Chart Trader’s Toolbox.
+This indicator can be used across all charts and time frames.
+We are also offering automated signals on our private twitter feed in the coming weeks.

 The Subscription Service for The Art of Chart Trader’s Toolbox is now available.
 A subscription includes a 14 day free trial and includes all instruments and indicators that we cover and future indicators and instruments in development.
 We are now working on a Ninja Indicators which we hope to have finished in the coming months.
 Please post any questions you have to this blog.
 To subscribe to The Art of Chart Trader’s Toolbox, Click Here.

 An Example of How Stan’s Opening Range System Works.

 Risk management is done using this system through the 3P system.
 When you have an entry at a level, take 1/3 off at the next level and place your stop to even.
 You may have your own system for managing risk, we suggest you take a small profit as soon as possible and then manage legging out of the trade you see fit.